Amerb908/AmerBelal.github.io/README.md

 # Portfolio Website

 This repository contains the source code for my personal portfolio website.
-The website showcases my skills, projects, and provides a brief overview of my professional background.
+The website showcases my skills, and projects, and provides a brief overview of my professional background.

 ## Technologies Used